-- When mask mandate orders (temporary or extended) are not in place, we strongly encourage all students to wear a face mask while riding the bus.
-When face coverings are worn, they must be appropriate for the school environment and comply with the dress code.
-Masks are to cover the nose and mouth.
-KIPP Texas will monitor local and state orders and will communicate necessary information to families.
-If the mask policy changes, this will be communicated to families via social media and posted to the KIPP Texas website.
-For the 2021-22 school year, KIPP Texas strongly encourages all students to wear a face mask or cloth face covering while riding the bus.
-Students are required to sit in accordance with any seating plan so as to provide any required social distancing.
+- For the 2022-23 school year, KIPP Texas strongly encourages all students to wear a face mask or cloth face covering while riding the bus.
+Students are required to sit in accordance with any seating plan so as to provide the required social distancing.
 This is a safety requirement with no exceptions allowed.
-If these protocols are not followed parents/guardians will be called and expected to address the issue with their child. - Be at your bus stop at least 10 minutes before the scheduled arrival time for the bus - Primary students must be accompanied by an adult at the bus stop in the AM - Do not engage in inappropriate or disruptive behavior at your bus stop - Do not rush the bus upon its arrival at the stop - If the bus is equipped with seat belts, students are required to wear them as intended by the manufacturer; the bus driver can provide additional instruction, if necessary, but is not responsible for putting on children's seatbelts - Parent/guardian must show valid KIPP Bus ID to the bus driver in order to receive primary students in the PM - Use appropriate language and be courteous to your bus driver and other passengers - Do not eat or drink while on the bus - Throwing objects out of a window or littering on the bus is prohibited - If assigned seats are instituted on your bus, sit in your assigned seat and remain seated at all times until you are at your final destination
+If these protocols are not followed parents/guardians will be called and expected to address the issue with their child. - Be at your bus stop at least 10 minutes before the scheduled arrival time for the bus - Primary students must be accompanied by an adult at the bus stop in the AM - Do not engage in inappropriate or disruptive behavior at your bus stop - Do not rush the bus upon its arrival at the stop - If the bus is equipped with seat belts, students are required to wear them as intended by the manufacturer; the bus driver can provide additional instruction, if necessary, but is not responsible for putting on children's seatbelts - Parent/guardian must show valid KIPP Bus ID to the bus driver in order to receive primary students in the PM - Use appropriate language and be courteous to your bus driver and other passengers - Do not eat or drink while on the bus - Throwing objects out of a window or littering on the bus is prohibited - If assigned seats are instituted on your bus, sit in your assigned seat and remain seated at all times until you are at your final destination - · Obey the directives of the bus driver and the transportation attendant, if one is assigned to your route - Keep your hands, feet, and head inside the bus at all times - · Respect property.
+You and your parent or guardian will be responsible for any damage, including vandalism and seat punctures or rips

-- · Obey the directives of the bus driver and the transportation attendant, if one is assigned to your route - Keep your hands, feet, and head inside the bus at all times - Respect property.
-You and your parent or guardian will be responsible for any damage, including vandalism and seat punctures or rips - Inappropriate gestures or comments to motorists or others outside of the school bus are not allowed - Ride only your assigned bus to your assigned stop unless you have written permission from both your parent or guardian and KIPP to do otherwise - Follow safety protocols established for bus riders that might include social distance restrictions depending on health concerns affecting your area.
-All safety protocols will be posted to the KIPP Texas website.
+- Inappropriate gestures or comments to motorists or others outside of the school bus are not allowed - Ride only your assigned bus to your assigned stop unless you have written permission from both your parent or guardian and KIPP to do otherwise